Joint Venture: Everything You Need to Know

 Examples of Joint Ventures

 Joint ventures can include large and small corporations on both big and small initiatives.
 Listed here are some examples:

 - MillerCoors is a JV between SABMiller and Molson Coors Brewing Company to see all their beer brands available in the U.S. and Puerto Rico.

 - In 2011, Ford and Toyota agreed to work collectively to develop hybrid trucks.

 - Mining and drilling are costly endeavors, and sometimes two corporations in these industries will enter into a JV to mine or drill in a selected area.

 Legal Structure of Joint Ventures

 Joint ventures are ruled completely by the legal agreements that introduced them into existence.
 Some joint ventures might seek to formalize the enterprise by creating a new JV firm.
 Joint ventures may be very versatile entities, wherein partners share and agree on how they will manage it.
 More frequent are joint venture agreements that don't embrace the formation of a new entity.
 As an alternative, the enterprise is operated by way of the present legal standing of the business partners, or co-venturers.

 Since joint ventures aren’t legal entities, it doesn't enter into contracts, rent staff, or have personal tax liabilities.
 These actions and obligations are dealt with by the co-venturers and are ruled by contract law.
 Corporate legislation, partnership legislation, and the legislation of sole proprietorship don't govern joint ventures.
 Since the JV ends at the conclusion of a specific project, there is no need to address issues of continuity of life and free transferability, unless a JV company has been created.

 If you need help with your joint venture, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.